 When the Civil War started, several of the Bullens, Wheelers, and Wilders were quick to enlist.
 Listed below by family are descriptions of their service.
-Three of the ten men died during the war and several others had their health damaged enough that they died in the next few years or lived the rest of their lives with some form of disability.
+Three of the ten died during the war and several others suffered from injuries or illness acquired during their service and died within a few years or lived the rest of their lives with some form of disability.

 Cyrus Bullen enlisted in Company K of the Third Michigan Infantry on May 13, 1861, at the age of thirty-four.
 His regiment soon left to join the armies on the Potomac front and arrived in time to participate in the First Battle of Bull Run.
 His cousin Edward Wilder joined the same company on March 12, 1862.
 In August 1862, the Third Infantry participated in the Second Battle of Bull Run, near Groveton, Virginia.
 Cyrus died in this battle on August 29.

 Francis Bullen enlisted as a wagoner in the 21st Michigan Infantry in August 1862, at the age of thirty-one, with his brother-in-law George Woodward.
 He served in the battles of Chickamauga and Chattanaooga.
 In 1864, Francis transferred to the U.S. Veteran Volunteer Engineers, where he served until the end of the war.
 Although he survived the war, he died from the effects of his injuries less than four years later.

 Erastus Fox (husband of Betsey Bullen) and his wife's cousin William Wheeler both enlisted in Company F of the Second Michigan Cavalry in September 1861.
 Erastus was age forty-four.
 After completion of recruitment, the regiment traveled to St. Louis and from there on to Mississippi.
 At one point in 1862, this unit was commanded by Colonel Philip Sheridan, later a famous general.
 Erastus served until July 29, 1863, when he was discharged for disability at Nashville, Tennessee.